-David Miles 22 October 2014
+David Miles, Wednesday, October 22, 2014

 Many central banks embrace forward guidance by announcing expected interest rate paths.
 But how likely it is that actual rates will be close to expected ones?
 This column argues that quantifying such uncertainty poses great difficulties.
 Precise probability statements in a world of uncertainty (not just risk) can be misleading.
 It might be better to rely on qualitative guidance such as: “Interest rate rises will probably be gradual and likely to be to a level below the old normal”.

 Christian Daude, Eduardo Levy Yeyati, Monday, September 1, 2014